-One afternoon a few years ago, I recorded a conversation one afternoon as I compiled thoughts to turn into content for our story.
+One afternoon a few years ago, I recorded a conversation as I compiled thoughts to turn into content for our story.
 What follows is a transcript of the conversation we had around a list of “Big Questions” we continue to work through in our day-to-day lives.

 Big Question 1: How long did the worst part of your grief last?